kzhong130/ibex-code/bidding/end-to-end/README.md

 #### Setup
 + Establish the SSH keyless connections from your `client` machine to all other machines of bidders and auction servers.
+Make sure you have connected once from your `client` machine to all other machines to establish authenticity.
 + On all other machines, build the programs correctly.

 #### Edit config files